 We have committed to living as more conscious stewards of God’s—and our—beautiful earth.
 Here are a few of the ways we’re doing that—we’re always looking for more!

 The kitchen dishwasher is utilized more frequently by small groups and ministries in efforts to reduce water and energy waste.

 Coffee grounds are worked into a church member’s compost bin.

-Several very old dial thermostats were replaced by more accurate digital programmable ones in 2009.
+Several old thermostats were replaced by more accurate digital programmable ones in 2009.

 Dozens of single pane windows were replaced with new energy-wise windows in 2011.

-In 2012/13, every interior and exterior lighting fixture or bulb was replaced or upgraded to energy efficient LED or CFL styles, through Puget Sound Energy’s small business rebate program.
+In 2012/13, every interior and exterior light fixture or bulb was replaced or upgraded to energy efficient LED or CFL styles, through Puget Sound Energy’s small business rebate program.

 In 2015, new energy efficient front entry doors were installed.
 [These doors also provide an automatic opener for those in need of ADA compliance, and a more secure entry code system, replacing the many keys that had been distributed over the decades.]

-The in-house recycling program became so successful, it outgrew the home bins of our volunteers.
+The in-house recycling program soon outgrew the home bins of volunteers.
 In 2012, FCC Puyallup was accepted to participate in a pilot commercial recycling program.
-All items previously taken to the home bins of volunteers are now being picked up by DM Recycling (except glass).
+All items previously taken to the home bins of volunteers are now being picked up (except glass).
 Glass is still taken by volunteers to the local drop-off.

 Mixed paper: Blue recycle bins are placed around the church for recycling clean, non-food-contaminated paper.

 Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen.

 Metal cans, plastic bottles: Church-generated recyclable waste is placed in bins in the building or outside the kitchen.
-The same guidelines apply as residential recycling: no aluminum foil, no broken glass, plastic containers (bottles, tubs, yogurt cups, buckets) are accepted.
+The same guidelines apply as residential recycling: no aluminum foil, no glass, and plastic containers (bottles, tubs, yogurt cups, buckets) are accepted.
 (For plastic lids, or lightweight or crinkly plastics – see below**).

-Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by volunteers.
+Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by a volunteer.